Errare-humanum-est/CMurphi/MURPHI.md

-CMurphi is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either of the License, or (at your option) any later version.

-CMurphi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307  USA.

-To contact the CMurphi development board, email to <melatti@di.uniroma1.it>
-Copyright (C) 2009-2012 by Sapienza University of Rome.

-HISTORY

-CMurphi heavily lies on the Murphi model checker by Stanford.
-Many errors have been corrected, but some could still be there (especially in symmetry reduction).
-Moreover, the software architecture is not the best one, since CMurphi has evolved in order to be as compatible as possible with the original Murphi, rather than employing the best C++ features.

-Starting from version CMurphi 5.4, a major refactoring has been done.
-Version history starting from CMurphi 5.4 is the following:

-5.4.1: 64 bits for caching, fix
-5.4.2: some Intel warnings caught
-5.4.3: fixings to compile on Cygwin
-5.4.4: fixed -d option
-5.4.5: option --noht added, counterexample in DFS by reading the stack, some
-       errors fixed
-5.4.6: option --trace-dfs added: counterexample in DFS by reading the stack also
-       available with hashtable
-5.4.7: corrected an error in disk algorithm
-5.4.8: corrected an error in simulation error tracing (thanks to Mark R. Tuttle) 5.4.9: corrected an error when handling both --noht and --trace-dfs 5.4.9.1: corrected an old error (back to Murphi) on cpp_code.cpp (thanks to
-         Matthew Fernandez)

-Here is the original Murphi license, also mentioning the original Murphi
-authors:

-Copyright (C) 1992 - 1999 by the Board of Trustees of Leland Stanford Junior University.
+Copyright (C) 1992--1999 by the Board of Trustees of Leland Stanford Junior University.

 License to use, copy, modify, sell and/or distribute this software and its documentation any purpose is hereby granted without royalty, subject to the following terms and conditions:

 1. The above copyright notice and this permission notice must appear in all copies of the software and related documentation.

 2. The name of Stanford University may not be used in advertising or publicity pertaining to distribution of the software without the specific, prior written permission of Stanford.

 3. This software may not be called "Murphi" if it has been modified in any way, without the specific prior written permission of David L.
 Dill.

 4. THE SOFTWARE IS PROVIDED "AS-IS" AND STANFORD MAKES NO REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, BY WAY OF EXAMPLE, BUT NOT LIMITATION.
 STANFORD MAKES NO REPRESENTATIONS OR WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE OR THAT THE